-One of the key terms in Clifford Geertz's anthropological theory is that of "Thick Description".
+One of the pivotal concepts in Clifford Geertz's anthropological theory is "Thick Description".

-In "Thick Description: Toward an Interpretive Theory of Culture" Geertz outlines four parameters for an adequate "thick description" and a study of culture:
+In "Thick Description: Toward an Interpretive Theory of Culture," Geertz outlines four criteria for an effective thick description and cultural study:

-1. Interpretative study: since anthropology is a semiotic endeavor, cultural analysis should be an interpretative practice which traces the manner in which meaning is ascribed.
-The raw observational material collected by an ethnographer is not sufficient if we are to achieve a thick description of a culture.
+- Interpretative study: As anthropology is a semiotic endeavor, cultural analysis should trace how meaning is assigned.
+The raw data collected by an ethnographer is not sufficient for a thick description of a culture.

-2. The subject of interpretation is the flow of social discourse.
-Interperative ethnography according to Geertz should produce the codes required for decoding social events.
+- The subject of interpretation is the flow of social discourse.
+According to Geertz, interpretative ethnography should generate the codes needed to decode social events.

-3. Interpretation deals with extrovert expressions.
-Data collection and interpretation are limited to what local informants can tell us.
-Therefore the thickest of descriptions can only be based on extrovert expressions of culture.
+- Interpretation deals with extrovert expressions.
+Data collection and interpretation are based on what local informants can convey, limiting thick descriptions to extrovert expressions of culture.

-4. Ethnographic description is microscopic.
-According to Geertz ethnographic findings describe local behaviors and truths as serve as an ethnographical miniature.
-We always view specific and contextualized happenings, and these make up the thick description.
+- Ethnographic description is microscopic.
+Geertz believes that ethnographic findings describe local behaviors and truths as ethnographical miniatures.
+We always view specific and contextualized occurrences, and these constitute the thick description.